Gidraff/BucketList_API/README.md

 * Run `pip install > requirements` to install all dependencies required by the app.
 * Run `python manage.py db init`, `python manage.py db migrate` and `python manage.py db upgrade` to setup the database up and running.

 Now to run the app, run `python run.py` .
-This will start up the server and you can proceed making with app.
+This will start up the server and you can proceed using the app.

 The only thing left is for you to ENJOY!!